PrintersForAnts/Salad_Fork/docs/xy_motion.md

 * 1 A_Drive_Frame_Upper

 * Note *
 DID YOU REMEMBER TO ADD THE Y ENDSTOP?
-If not, scroll back up and do that first.
+If not, scroll back up and do that first if you're not planning to use sensorless homing.

 You may wish to assemble the bearing stacks against the upper printed part first.